 Your marketing channels are where people come from to order.
 It can be social media, an ad, a referral website (like a blog), or simply a search engine.
 If you follow closely how each channel is doing, you can optimize your marketing efforts and spending: focus only where you see results.

-Metrilo lets you monitor all your marketing channels and compare conversion and revenue coming from them.
+Metrilo lets you monitor all your marketing channels and compare conversions and revenue coming from them.
 Maybe you’ll find some drive lots of traffic but no conversions – or just the opposite.

 How Metrilo’s marketing performance reporting helps you:

 More about Metrilo’s Marketing Performance Analysis here.

 Just like you want your customers to order more at each visit to the restaurant or the shop, you’d benefit from a bigger basket size online.
 This would mean more profit at the same handling and acquisition costs.

 If you increase your average order value, you will be able to offer free delivery, which is a big plus to shoppers.
 Also, you will be able to run promotions based on order value without losing profit margin.

 Metrilo’s product report shows you the best selling products, the ones that get a lot of views but no orders and the products frequently bought together.

 You can use this data to bundle up the right products together that your customers love.
 This is great for food delivery businesses but even more so for grocery stores.
 You can even introduce these bundles into your regular product range as ready weekly boxes.
 Give them names for people to identify with like the Edgy Veggie Weekly Box or the Keto Meal Prep.
 Some customers would love the convenience.

 Metrilo is focused on customer retention and gives you insights about what exactly stimulates the repeat purchase rate of your client base.
 You see how people behave by cohorts: